dinowins/coworking-design/README.md

 ### User Stories

+* Target users: potential members of the co-working space (freelancers, entrepreneurs and their employees, remote workers, creatives), co-working management
 * As a member of the co-working startup, I want a hip, luxurious, and inclusive website that draws attention to our sense of community.
 * As an aspiring member of this co-working space, I want to see an organized list of the amenities provided and the subscription/membership model provided.
 * As a tech worker, I want to see a gallery of the space so that I can determine if this is a place where I can be productive, but social.